 Yippee offers a very flexible and fair cancellation policy:

-There’s limited availability during spring and summer (April – September) so booking online in advance is advised.
-Select your preferred date, the number of participants and pay online.
+There’s limited availability during spring and summer (April – October), so booking online in advance is advised.
+Select your preferred date and the number of participants and pay online.

 Book your tickets in advance here.
 You’ll receive a confirmation by email right away.